alissatroiano/Dash/README.md

 ![responsive](/wireframes/amiresponsive.jpg)

-Dash is a recipe sharing application for men & women, (ages 24 - 39), who want to find and share recipes.
+Dash is a recipe crowdsourcing application for men & women, (ages 24 - 39), who want to find and share recipes.
+To become a contributor or an editor for Dash, all you need to do is sign up for a free account, login and start creating/editing recipes!
+Dash's administrator account manages the application and may delete inappropriate or offensive content.

 ## UX